Error-331/code_tests/docs/bible/links.md

 Do This and You Shall Live - September 25 (The Law humbles us and prepares our hearts for the grace, and once we see ourselves in truth, the sacrifice of the cross makes sense);

 Passing By - September 26 (Evangelism should be our number one consuming priority);

+The Selfish Gene - September 27 (The essence of the Law is a standard by which we may measure ourselves.
+It is a moral mirror, and what it reveals is not pleasant);